 Sponsor.
 Representative for Florida's 23rd congressional district.
 Democrat.

 Length: 9 pages

-This bill was introduced on April 14, 2005, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 14, 2005, in a previous session of Congress, but it did not receive a vote.

 Apr 14, 2005

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 1648 (109th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.